 This variation of the Mediterranean diet has been shown to lower the risk of Alzheimer’s by an impressive 53%.
 (27)

 If you’ve ever eaten olive oil and noticed that it made the back of your throat itch, that sensation was caused by oleocanthal.
 (28)

 Oleocanthal is an anti-inflammatory polyphenol that can cross the blood-brain barrier to clear the brain of the beta-amyloid proteins associated with Alzheimer’s.
 (29)

 The vitamin E in olive oil has also been found to slow the progression of Alzheimer’s.
 (30)

-For the Most Health Benefits, Use Genuine Extra Virgin Olive Oil
+Why You Should Use Only Extra Virgin Olive Oil

 Olive oil comes from the fruit of the olive tree (Olea europae) which originally comes from the Mediterranean Basin.